-JHF posted gross profit of 130.6 billion yen in the Outstanding Loan Management Account due to appropriate loan management.
-By this, the loss carried forward was eliminated and JHF posted a surplus carried forward of 22.2 billion yen.
-From the perspective of concluding the project stably without incurring new state liability, in order to be prepared for future emergence of credit risk, etc., JHF posted this 22.3 billion yen as reserve fund (under Article 7.7 of Supplementary Provisions of Act on the Japan Housing Finance Agency, Independent Administrative Agency).
+JHF posted gross profit of 121.1 billion yen in the Outstanding Loan Management Account due to appropriate loan management.
+By this, including reserve fund up to the previous term, JHF posted a surplus carried forward of 143.3 billion yen.
+From the perspective of concluding the project stably without incurring new state liability, in order to be prepared for future emergence of credit risk, etc., JHF has carried forward the entire amount of surplus to the 3rd Mid-term Target Period.

-$<\!$ Outstanding balance of purchased loans and other loans> (Units: 100 million yen)
+<Outstanding balance of purchased loans and other loans>